“We shall not have tiled in vain.”

 Cue up a Ken Burns-style documentary soundtrack and enjoy.

 Kitchen reno log, day 4: Inhabitants’ spirits remain high, but already signs of fraying tolerance are starting to appear as supplies run low.
-The sub-flooring is laid bare and I fear before too long, our first-world frustration will be as well.
+The sub-flooring is laid bare and I fear before too long, frustration will be as well.
 Despite our flawed humanity, we are unwavering in our determination.
 While carving out a brave new kitchen is a test of soul and strength, the end result will be a source of pride and beacon of triumph for our entire community (of four including a dog).
 May it long endure.

 Kitchen reno log, day 8-ish: Colonists have begun to exhibit strange symptoms.
 Kansas (of Nevada) has been vomiting at night, and we pray that a vet can help determine if this is due to nerves over our countertop and appliance choices, or consumption (of drywall or stuffed animal innards).
 The youngest member of the colony has descended into a form of madness, refusing to wear her glasses.
 Elder Cody is complaining of aches and pains, but what he really desires is freedom from toil, we suspect.
 Building a new kitchen is forging a new way of life.
 Not for the faint of balls.
 The walls are in shambles, the sub-flooring creaks ominously, and our bodies have begun to falter, but our spirits will never be broken.
 The vision of a remodeled kitchen, with no duct tape on the floor to bind linoleum layers or our souls, remains a beacon too bright to be denied.
 May we never relent.